mstechly/vqf/research/2019_05_08_performance_checks/report/report.md

 This probably comes from the absence of noise, and I will try to confirm it in the next experiment.

+### Optimization algorithms used
+I have used two optimization algorithms - BFGS and L-BFGS-B.
+In the case of the second one, the values for betas and gammas were bounded to (0, pi) and (0, 2\*pi) respectively.

+For L-BFGS-B the result for 291311 and 8 layers is missing, due to errors in `quilc`.

 ## Results